 Plugin and theme conflicts ↑ Back to top

-Almost half of tickets we receive are related to issues caused by conflicts with third-party themes and plugins.
+Almost half of the interactions we receive are related to issues caused by conflicts with third-party themes and plugins.

 To troubleshoot theme and plugin conflicts:

 If the problem persists using a default theme, go to the next step.

 - If yes, there’s likely a conflict with one of the disabled plugins.
 To pinpoint which one, reactivate plugins (one at a time), repeat the actions taken when the issue appeared, and see when/if the issue reappears.

 - If the issue remains while running a default theme and no extra plugins activated, go to the next step.

 - When exactly did you first notice the problem?